hecatechin1/mx6doc/09-fastnote.md

 ![](images/09-00.png)

 1. New note: Click on the plus button![](zh/images/09-3.png) at the bottom left corner to start a new note.
-2. Listing of notes: QuickNote does not support the creation of a new folder.
-All the notes saved in the specific folder will be reflected in chronological order.
+2. Listing of notes: QuickNote shows all notes saved in a specific folder of **Maxnotes** (Sub folder will not be displayed).
+You can change the folder through QuickNote menu.
 3. Notes editing: Add or edit content and pictures easily and information will be synced automatically.
 If you login to the Maxthon cloud account, QuickNote will be automatically synced with Maxnote.

 ## Browsing of Quicknote